voteflux/flux-docs/docs/constitutions/aus-nsw.rst

 Leader in the Leaders absence.
 The Party Secretary for Flux NSW is responsible for ratifying the position of Registered Officer and registered Party Agent for Flux NSW.
-(The Registered Officer ratifies the Deputy Registered Officer’s Role).
+(The Registered Officer ratifies the Deputy Registered Officer's Role).

 Initialization
 ^^^^^^^^^^^^^^